Stuckey was the representative for Georgia’s 8th congressional district and was a Democrat. He served from 1967 to 1976.

-Each dot in the chart below was a member of the House of Representatives in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Stuckey is shown as a purple triangle. (analysis methodology)
+Stuckey is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1976 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Stuckey sponsored bills primarily in these issue areas:

 Some of Stuckey’s most recently sponsored bills include...

 - H.Con.Res.
 634 (94th): Concurrent resolution relating to the authority of the Federal Trade Commission to ...

 - H.Con.Res.
 625 (94th): Concurrent resolution calling for a rededication of candidates for public office and ...

 - H.R.
 13254 (94th): A bill for the relief of Larry P. McDonald.

 - H.Con.Res.
 593 (94th): A concurrent resolution relating to the authority of the Federal Trade Commission ...